|260A.01||TRUANCY PROGRAMS AND SERVICES.|

 (c) Truancy service centers may expand their service capability in order to receive curfew violators and take appropriate action, such as coordination of intervention efforts, contacting parents, and developing strategies to ensure that parents assume responsibility for their children's curfew violations.

-Subdivision 1.
-Establishment.
-A school district may establish one or more school attendance review boards to exercise the powers and duties in this section.
-The school district board shall appoint the members of the school attendance review board and designate the schools within the board's jurisdiction.
+A school district or charter school may establish one or more school attendance review boards to exercise the powers and duties in this section.
+The school district or charter school board shall appoint the members of the school attendance review board and designate the schools within the board's jurisdiction.
 Members of a school attendance review board may include:

 (1) the superintendent of the school district or the superintendent's designee or charter school director or the director's designee;

-(2) a principal and one or more other school officials from within the district;
+(2) a principal and one or more other school officials from within the district or charter school;

 (3) parent representatives;